BUDDHA AND BUDDHISM

 never produced much good in the world.

-you desire, and it shall be done for you.
-By this My Father is glorified, that
+desire, and it shall be done for you.
+By this My Father is glorified,

 After Buddha's death, his followers collected the traditions that had developed around the dharma.
 The oldest of the many Buddhist schools compiled a scripture called the Tripitaka.
 This word means Three Baskets.
 The first part, the Basket of Discipline, deals with the rules for regulating the order of Buddhist monks.
 The second part, the Basket of Discourses, consists largely of sermons.
 The third part, the Basket of the Higher Dharma, contains later and more systematic discussions of doctrine.
 Later Buddhist schools have added their own scriptures.

-3:21-26 But now the righteousness of God apart from the law is revealed, being
+Romans 3:21-26 But now the righteousness of God apart from the law is

-demonstrate His righteousness, because in His forbearance God had passed over
+righteousness, because in His forbearance God had passed over the sins

 The sangha.
 The word sangha sometimes refers to the ideal Buddhist community, which consists of those who have reached the higher stages of spiritual development.
 The word also refers to the order of Buddhist monks and nuns.
 In addition, the term means the community of monks, nuns, and laity.